 A Brief History of Shopping Cart

 Although we are all familiar with the shopping cart, how many of us know its history?
 I guess almost none.
 I admit, even a week ago, I was in the same league as you.

 So, it’s better to put some light on the topic first.

-A shopping cart is also sometimes called as a shopping trolley.
+A shopping cart is also sometimes called a shopping trolley.
 Usually, supermarkets supply the carts to their customers within the premises of their stores.
-Customers walk around the shop with the cart and keep their purchased merchandise on the cart before heading towards the billing point.
+Customers walk around the shop with the cart and keep their purchased merchandise on the cart before heading toward the billing point.